Skip to Content

 Explaining The Dynamic Between Project Managers and Product Managers

-The Product Manager is similar to the mother in this situation because he or she conceives the idea, develops it for months, eventually brings the product to market, and is responsible for it until it becomes obsolete.
+The product manager is similar to the mother in this situation because he or she conceives the idea, develops it for months, eventually brings the product to market, and is responsible for it until it becomes obsolete.

 Both roles ultimately respond to the executive team, which oversees the entire process, making sure that business objectives are met.
+This can make both professions akin to frontline management, as they’re the bridge between upper management and frontline employees.
+Product and project managers might both use similar project management software, but their roles differ.

 Conclusion

-Product Management takes a broader view and focuses externally on the customer and the overall and continued success of the project.
+Product management takes a broader view and focuses externally on the customer and the overall and continued success of the project.

 In your company, does one person take on both the role of product and project manager?
 How many product managers do you have?
 Have you had difficulties distinguishing between the two concepts laid out in this article?
 If so, you might want to consider working with an expert who might take care of your software project.